 Biology Assessment Exam Policy

 The assessment exam is available to students who have completed an AP course with a grade of 4 or better or an IB course with a grade of 5 or better.
-Specific exam dates for the 2015-2016 academic year are to be determined; please contact the Department of Biology for more information.
+Please contact the Department of Biology Specific exam dates for the 2017-2018 academic year or for more information.

 Appalachian’s Master of Science in Biology program is designed to prepare students for competitive careers and continued training in the field of biology.
 The program will provide you with a comprehensive knowledge of broad fields and disciplines in biology while also allowing specialization in an area of your choice.
 The program has three concentrations:

 The Department of Biology's Master of Science degree in Biology is offered with two concentrations: